feklee/san/README.md

 Introduction
 ============

 Self aware network structure.
 It understands its own topology.
-Get started by building the construction and running the software.

 To get started:

 1. Build nodes, edges, and the root node.